Kruthika0510/-Plagiarism-Checker/README.md

 spacy
 scikit-learn

+Methodology:
+Preprocessing Data ( Cleaning and Tokenization) Compute BLEU Score
+Train the model
+Compare with Threshold value
+Checking for Plagiarism Detection

 Usage
 Load and Preprocess Data(tokenisation):
 Use pandas to load text data, clean  it with nltk/spacy, and convert it into numerical representations using TF-IDF or BERT embeddings.